-2.5.6 The call of an ordained minister to a congregation may be designated as in an assisting capacity if the call entails service under the supervision of another called pastor of that congregation.
+- 2.5.5 The total number of congregations regularly cared for (served) by a pastor or pastors constitutes a parish as it applies to bylaws dealing with representation at circuit forums (Bylaws 3.1.2.1 [c]; 5.3.2) and district conventions (Bylaw 4.2.2; Const.
+Art.
+XII 10 A), and in voting for the Synod President (Bylaw 3.12.2.3).
+However, the called service of a pastor in a designated assisting capacity (Bylaw 2.5.6) does not render the congregation(s) that he assists part of a parish with any other congregation(s) he serves, whether in an assisting or non-assisting capacity. - 2.5.6 The call of an ordained minister to a congregation may be designated as in an assisting capacity if the call entails service under the supervision of another called pastor of that congregation.
 A pastor serving in an assisting capacity is a (supervised) pastor of the congregation but not "its [supervising] pastor" (Const.
 Art.
 XII 10 A).
 An assisting capacity call does not, therefore, confer that congregation's pastoral vote or eligibility to serve as circuit pastoral delegate, or cause the congregation assisted to constitute a parish with other congregation(s) served by the assisting pastor.
 Those rendering assisting service on a regular basis shall be called, installed, and rostered as such.
-One serving a congregation in an assisting capacity is, with regard to that congregation, an assisting pastor.
+A pastor serving a congregation in an assisting capacity is, with regard to that congregation, an assisting pastor.